UBC-MDS/DSCI522-Group16-2022/README.md

 To replicate the analysis, first to clone this GitHub repository along with installing the dependencies using the [environment yaml file](/environment.yml)

+**Note**: To fully reproduce the entire analysis, it takes around 1 hours to run.

 ### Method 1: To reproduce the analysis follow the commands below in the project root directory:

 ``` bash